Facility Safety · 2–5 min talk

 Safety Reminders

-• Use smooth, controlled motions.
+• Use proper posture and controlled movement.

 Ask the Crew